RSR Pro 440 Turbo Water Injection

 Millisecond Tomfoolery

 Trying to pulse non-efi solenoids is crazy as they have very slow response times, typically around 10-15 milliseconds, or about six times slower than a fuel injector, making the delivery of water a very "notchy" proposition.
 Figure it out yourself.
 At 6000 rpm there is 10 milliseconds per revolution and each four stroke cycle takes two revolutions or 20 milliseconds.
 If the solenoid takes 10 milliseconds to open and a good portion of that is non-linear then water delivery via duty cycle variation is a bit non-linear and problematic.
 No one tells you this.
-The knobs they give you are very comforting however.
+The knobs and trim pots they give you are very comforting however.

 Another control strategy is frequency, or voltage modulation of the pump itself.
 This is not a wise move and brings an unpredictability to the situation.
+High end ecus typically employ FPGAs and very high speed 32 bit processors to control things.
+Not a good idea to think you are modulating things accurately by varying duty cycles of the pump...way too crude.

 It is better to treat the water flow as a constant flow (CIS) to pull the maximum heat out of the inlet tract without "missing" inlet events.
+Treat the water injection like an analog carburetor.

 The solenoid insures there is no possibility of water flowing to the nozzles unless boost is present.
 It also prevents either vacuum or boost from causing either water drainage from the lines, or boost backflow though the system.
 The solenoid is normally closed and activates under the user defined onset of water injection triggered by the pressure activated switch.